mohamed255255/Parking-Reservation-System/README.md

 - **Event-Driven & Messaging**
   - Designed a **queue & notification system** with **RabbitMQ**
-  - Applied **event-driven programming concepts** to notify users when slots are freed
+  - learned **event-driven architecture** to notify users when slots are freed

 - **Integration & Deployment**
   - Integrated a **third-party payment API (PayPal SDK)** for secure payments